 Suddenly I felt much warmer towards her.
 Team Rocket was a very real threat in the wilderness of Kanto and Johto.
 They had started showing up here and there a few years before, with ties to poaching and weapon trafficking.
 No one really knew what they wanted, but they were well organized and well equipped, a real threat for the police forces and rangers of Kanto.
 Attacks on the scale of the one that killed my father were rare, but not unheard of.

 “What did you do with that guy?”
 I asked her.

 “I took the Moon Stones he was smuggling and kicked him back to his superiors.”

 In the distance, the city clock chimed seven.
 She turned and began walking back into town.
 I jogged to catch up with her.
 “So did you wait all night for that guy to come?”
 I asked.

-It was only then that I noticed the Flareon walking beside her, which was surprising as usually Flareon are incredibly bright and nigh impossible to miss.
-But this one was dim, probably from spending a night out of its ball awake.
+It was only then that I noticed the Flareon, a vulpine fire-type with dull orange fur and a beige mane, walking beside her.
+It was surprising, as usually Flareon are incredibly bright and nigh impossible to miss.
+But this one was dirty and tired, probably from spending a night out of its ball awake.

 “Shouldn’t you recall your Flareon?”

 The girl glanced down at her Pokémon.
 “She won’t go in.
 She’s just too protective of me for that.”

 We rounded a corner and the domed roof of the Pokémon Center came into view.
 I wondered what would make a Pokémon so loyal it refused to let the trainer leave its sight.
 I realized I didn’t even know this girl’s name, so I asked her.

 “Just because we have something in common doesn’t mean I have to answer all of your questions,” she responded curtly.